learning and teaching resources

 Enjoy our printables that can help children develop their ABC's, vocabulary and reading skills in a fun way.
 There are five different activities to choose from.
 They are divided into two thematic groups:

-- W for Whale.
-Whale-related readers, poems and word games.
+- Q for Queen Bee.
+Bee-related readers, poems and word games.
 Young learners can practise English vocabulary, while at the same time broading their knowledge of this animal.

-- W-words.
-Flashcards, a board game and worksheet designed to practise words beginning with the letter W.
+- Q-words.
+Flashcards, a board game and worksheet designed to practise words beginning with or containing the letter Q.